A Model-Agnostic Graph Neural Network for Integrating Local and Global Information: Introduction

-To address these issues, we develop a novel \textbf{M}odel-\textbf{a}gnostic \textbf{G}raph neural \textbf{Net}work (MaGNet) framework with two components: the \emph{estimation model} and the \emph{interpretation model}.
-The estimation model captures the complex relationship between the feature information and a target outcome under graph topology, allowing for powerful latent representation.
-The interpretation model, on the other hand, identifies a compact subgraph structure, i.e., influential nodes and edges, along with a small subset of node features that have a crucial role in the learned estimation model.
-This provides a meaningful interpretation of the underlying mechanisms of the relationships, allowing for a better understanding of the factors governing the behavior of complex dynamic systems.
-As an example, for understanding brain dynamics, the interpretation model can decode the most informative neural dynamics.

-The main advantages of the proposed framework and our contributions are summarized as follows.
+To address the aforementioned issues, we develop a novel \textbf{M}odel-\textbf{a}gnostic \textbf{G}raph neural \textbf{Net}work (MaGNet) framework consisting of two components: the \emph{estimation model} and the \emph{interpretation model}.
+The estimation model captures the complex relationship between the feature information and a target outcome under graph topology, allowing for powerful latent representation corresponding to unique-order graph information.
+The interpretation model, on the other hand, identifies a compact subgraph structure -- specifically, influential nodes and edges -- along with a small subset of node features that play a crucial role in the learned estimation model.
+The main advantages of the proposed framework, along with our contributions, are outlined below.
 First, the proposed neural architecture of the model alleviates the over-smoothing issue and thus can effectively extract knowledge from high-order neighbors.
-In addition, the proposed actor-critic neural architecture has the ability to effectively integrate information of various orders via resolving the memoryless issue.
-To this end, it adaptively combines the representation learned from a set of actor graph neural networks, each attending to a specific information order, while a critic neural network evaluates the quality of the hidden representation learned by each actor network.

-Second, we construct a practically useful interpretation framework for the black-box estimation model.
-We formulate our interpretation model as an optimization task that maximizes the information gained between a prediction of the estimation model and the distribution of possible subgraph structures.
-This approach is model-agnostic and can interpret the estimation model on any graph-focused task without assumptions regarding the underlying true model or data-generating mechanisms.
+The proposed \emph{actor-critic} neural architecture effectively integrates multi-order information by resolving the memoryless issue.
+It adaptively combines representations from actor graph neural networks, each focused on a specific order, while a critic network evaluates the quality of the learned representations.
+Second, we develop an interpretation framework, formulated as an optimization task that maximizes information gain over the distribution of possible subgraph structures.
+This approach is model-agnostic as there is no assumption on the true statistical models or data-generating mechanisms.
+Third, we study the ability to integrate various-order information as well as the statistical complexity of the proposed model via an empirical Rademacher complexity.
+Unlike existing analyses limited to standard message passing neural networks, our results are applicable to a mix of message passing and feedforward neural networks, with message passing networks being a special case in our framework.
+Furthermore, we provide a statistical generalization error bound for the MaGNet estimation model that consists of sequential deep-learning component models.